 The Student Appellate Procedure

-The student may only appeal through the Appellate Procedure on the grounds that an unreasonable sanction has been imposed, or that due process was not followed.
-Students may appeal written findings of guilt and accompanying sanctions through the following steps:
+The student may only appeal through the

+Appellate Procedure on the grounds that an

+unreasonable sanction has been imposed, or

+that due process was not followed within three

+(3) calendar days of the sanction given.
+In the

+event that a semester break inhibits completion

+of this process, the process will continue upon

+commencement of regular semester classes.

+Students may appeal written findings of guilt

+and accompanying sanctions, in writing,

+through the following steps: